Briefly explain the background of our textÖ

 Be careful how we approach unto God in His House.
 May we not forget just Who God is when we come into His presence!
 May we fear and tremble in His presence.

-Take the shoes off our hearts when we stand on Godís holy ground.
+shoes off our hearts when we stand on Godís holy ground.

 Show proper reverence when we come into Godís presence.
 Realize that we are sinners, unworthy to approach unto God in ourselves.
 Cleanse our feet and our lives of sins before approaching God in His holy place.
 And be ready to obey Godís every command found in His Holy Word.